-- Once statutory checks have been satisfactorily received, the prospective adopters will meet with their allocated social worker and a manager to discuss whether the agency will accept a formal application into Stage two, with particular reference to the children whom the agency seeks to place for adoption/early permanence.
-If the decision is to proceed, a Stage two agreement meeting is convened. - If applicants wish to be considered for dual approval as foster carers for the purpose of early permanence placements, they will need to complete additional elements of the assessment and training in relation to the role and expectations of foster carers. - The allocated social worker will be responsible for completing the Prospective Adopters Report (PAR).
-This will usually be the social worker who completed stage one, but there may be times where it is not possible. - The assessment is used to help prospective adopters to consider carefully and honestly what they want from adoption and what they can offer a child.
+Once statutory checks have been satisfactorily received, the prospective adopters will meet with their allocated social worker and a manager to discuss whether the agency will accept a formal application into Stage two, with particular reference to the children whom the agency seeks to place for adoption or under early permanence.
+If the decision is to proceed, a Stage two agreement meeting is convened.

+If applicants wish to be considered for dual approval as an adopter and foster carer for the purpose of early permanence placements, they will need to complete additional elements of assessment and training in relation to the role and expectations of foster carers.

+The allocated social worker will be responsible for completing the Prospective Adopters Report (PAR).
+This will usually be the social worker who completed stage one, but there may be times where it is not possible.

+The assessment is used to help prospective adopters to consider carefully and honestly what they want from adoption and what they can offer a child.
 Many children have had difficult life experiences and come from complex backgrounds.
 Prospective adopters will have time to think carefully about the children's needs and how they can meet them.
-We ask many detailed questions about family background, childhood and adult experiences, relationships, and present circumstances. - For prospective adopters adopting as part of a couple, the social worker will see both partners together and individually.
-The assessment process is demanding and will take around four months to complete. - Once completed, the PAR will be shared with the prospective adopters/foster carers and they are given five days to review it and provide any written comments on the report.
+We ask many detailed questions about family background, childhood and adult experiences, relationships, and present circumstances.

+For prospective adopters adopting as part of a couple, the social worker will see both partners together and individually.
+We aim to complete the assessment within 4 months, but it can sometimes take longer, depending on the individual circumstances of the family.

+Once completed, the PAR will be shared with the prospective adopters/foster carers and they are given five days to review it and provide any written comments on the report.
 These comments form part of the final written document.